 Our NEOs generally have the opportunity to earn annual performance bonuses based on the achievement of short-term performance goals.
-The NEOs' 2021 target annual cash bonuses, expressed as a percentage of base salary, were: 60% for Mr. Shaff and 40% for Mr. Arkowitz and Dr. Henn.
+The NEOs' 2022 target annual cash bonuses, expressed as a percentage of base salary, were: 60% for Mr. Shaff and 40% for the other NEOs.

 Our Compensation and Talent Committee generally determines annual bonuses for our NEOs by multiplying (a) base salary, by (b) target cash bonus percentage, by (c) the level of achievement of corporate and/or individual performance objectives.
 In addition, the Compensation and Talent Committee retains discretion to adjust annual bonuses as it determines to be appropriate to reflect company performance, individual performance or other factors that the committee believes to be appropriate.
-For Mr. Arkowitz and Dr. Henn, the achievement of 2021 corporate objectives was weighted 80% and the achievement of individual objectives was weighted at 20%.
-Mr. Shaff's 2021 bonus was weighted 100% on corporate objectives.
+For our NEOs, except Mr. Shaff, the achievement of 2022 corporate objectives was weighted 80% and the achievement of individual objectives was weighted at 20%.
+Mr. Shaff's 2022 bonus was weighted 100% on corporate objectives.

-The table below provides additional details about the Compensation and Talent Committee's assessment of our actual performance against our 2021 corporate objectives:
+The table below provides additional details about the Compensation and Talent Committee's assessment of our actual performance against our 2022 corporate objectives.
+Individual objectives are analyzed based on the business judgement of the Compensation and Talent Committee's subjective analysis of individual goals achieved in support of each of our corporate goals and are not based on specified performance measures.